Top 5 health benefits of miso

 Interested in trying our FREE 7-day healthy diet plan?
 Click here and choose between our meat eaters, vegetarian or vegan meal plans.

 What is miso?

 Miso means ‘fermented beans’ in Japanese.
 A traditional ingredient in Japanese and Chinese diets, miso paste is made from fermented soybeans and grains and contains millions of beneficial bacteria.

 The most common type of miso is made from only soybeans, but the variety and ratio of raw ingredients can vary.
-Some miso pastes are made from cultured wheat or millet or combinations of different grains and beans.
-The colour is a fairly good indicator of the strength in flavour.
-The texture can vary too.
+Some miso pastes are made from cultured wheat or millet, or combinations of different grains and beans.
+The colour is a fairly good indicator of the strength of flavour.
+The texture can vary, too.
 Miso made from a wholegrain is typically saltier than that made from a hulled grain.

 Another mild type that is fermented for slightly longer than white miso.
 Yellow miso is adaptable in a wide range of recipes.

 Red miso (aka)

 If a recipe calls for dark miso, you’ll want to use an aka or red miso.
 Russet in colour, this type is made from a higher proportion of soybeans, fermented for up to three years and saltier and deeper in flavour.
 Its full flavour is best used in hearty dishes like stews and tomato sauces.
 Use with caution: its flavour can overpower other ingredients.

 Barley miso (mugi)

 Made from barley and soybeans, mugi miso usually has a longer fermentation process than most white miso.
 It has a strong barley aroma, but is still mild and slightly sweet in flavour.